ATNF/askapsoft/Code/Doc/user/current/doc/pipelines/BandpassCalibrator.rst

 for.
 This is due to the particular requirements of :doc:`../calim/cbpcalibrator`.

 The MS is flagged in two passes.
-First, a combination of selection rules (allowing flagging of antennas & baselines, and autocorrelations) and (optionally) a simple flat amplitude threshold are applied.
-Then dynamic flagging of amplitudes is done, integrating over individual spectra.
+First, a combination of selection rules (allowing flagging of channels, antennas & baselines, and autocorrelations) and (optionally) a simple flat amplitude threshold are applied.
+Then a sequence of Stokes-V flagging and dynamic flagging of amplitudes is done, integrating over individual spectra.
 Each of these steps is selectable via input parameters.

 Then the bandpass table is calculated with :doc:`../calim/cbpcalibrator`, which requires MSs for all beams to be